-Joanne Wesley-Williams, 40, and Penni Bestic, 59, are two of the seven students in total who have successfully completed the Exploring the Past Pathway through the Cardiff Centre for Lifelong Learning and are now embarking on a degree at Cardiff University.
+Joanne Wesley-Williams, 40, and Penni Bestic, 59, are two of the seven students in total who have successfully completed the Exploring the Past Pathway through the Continuing & Professional Education and are now embarking on a degree at Cardiff University.

 The award-winning Pathway is celebrating the completion of its second year having already secured degree places for two adult learners in the 2010/11 academic year.
 Run collaboratively by the Centre for Lifelong Learning and the School of History, Archaeology and Religion, it is designed to give adult learners the opportunity to experience research-led teaching first hand and progress towards studying a degree in archaeology, history or religion.

 Like many other adult learners, Joanne missed out on higher education after leaving school.
 She decided to try the Pathway as a route back into education and used it as a means to better her life.

 Joanne said: “As a mother of three young children it’s important to be a positive role model, but educationally I had nothing to sing about after leaving school 25 years ago with just my GCSEs.
 I’ve now found a way to change that and feel much better placed when encouraging my children to study hard for the future.
 Each course has provided me with a different set of skills, broadening my knowledge and boosting my confidence.
 By the time I had completed a few modules I felt I was ready to further my education and now I have a completely new outlook for the future.
 I have been given an opportunity to return to study and hopefully carve a new career doing something I love.”

 After failing to find employment after redundancy and also battling with mental health issues, Penni decided to enrol on the Pathway and do something useful with her time.